c8528830/esp32-fast-timestamp/README.md

 # esp32-fast-timestamp
-ESP32 Fast timestamp, Micros Nanos measure library.
+`ESP32 Fast Timestamp – Micros / Nanos Measurement Library.`
+---
 A high-resolution timestamp library for ESP32, providing microsecond and nanosecond precision using the CPU cycle counter.
 On ESP32 at 240 MHz, a single timestamp acquisition (Now()) takes only ~90 ns (≈ 20 CPU cycles).

 When disabling the watchdog and running a delay-free loop is very helpful for precise timing control.